Dev-I-J/JNote/README.md

 * Automatically Check For Updates,
 * Open the last opened file automatically when started,
-* Save and use the last used fonts on when started,
+* Save and use the last used fonts when started,
 * Super Clean Code.

 And So On...